Loading

 Ofcom themselves are also aware of the potential difficulties presented by the switch.
 And it’s because of these difficulties that Ofcom is overseeing the switch off and the accompanying migration.

-Downstream services that make use of copper phone lines, like security alarms, door entry systems and older security cameras, will be affected when those copper lines are switched off in 2025.
+Downstream services that make use of copper phone lines, like security alarms, door entry systems and older security cameras, will be affected when those copper lines are switched off by 2027.

 All such downstream services that currently make use of ISDN lines must be upgraded before the ISDN switch off takes place.